kubernetes/kubernetes/docs/authorization.md

 # Authorization Plugins

-In Kubernetes, authorization happens as a separate step from authentication.
+In LMKTFY, authorization happens as a separate step from authentication.
 See the [authentication documentation](./authentication.md) for an overview of authentication.